Mold-Toxicity-How-to-Protect-Yourself-from-Mold-Exposure

 Step 3

 Don’t ignore your symptoms.
 If you start coughing, sneezing, or wheezing when you enter the room, it could be caused by spores or mycotoxins produced by mold.
+Sometimes mold can be hidden behind walls and difficult to detect without the help of experts.

 As soon as you have detected the mold, get rid of it.
 Don’t postpone it till its too late, especially if you’ve managed to detect the toxic mold like Stachybotrys.
 Long exposure to toxic mold can cause life-threatening symptoms.

-When to Test for Mold?
+When To Test For Mold?

 Situation 1 - When Mold is Successfully Detected